viamrobotics/docs/docs/get-started/try-viam/rover-resources/rover-tutorial.md

 ### Extensibility

-Due to the aluminum chassis and its expandable mounting features, you can extend the Viam Rover.
+Due to the aluminum chassis and its expandable mounting features, you can extend the Viam Rover 1.
 With it, you can customize your rover by mounting additional sensors, lidar, robot arms, or other components.
 The following are just a few ideas, but you can expand or modify the rover kit with any components you want: